 Only students from the following Philadelphia public high schools are eligible to apply:

 To qualify, students must be from a low-income and/or first-generation-to-college background and in the 9th or 10th grade at the time of their application.
 Parents of Upward Bound students are strongly encouraged to become involved in all aspects of their child's participation, including attending meetings of the Upward Bound Parent Association.

 Students may enroll starting in the ninth grade through graduation from high school.
 The program is year-round for a maximum of four years per student.
 On average, 98%-100% of University of Penn Upward Bound students are accepted at and attend college.

-Our 2014-2015 Upward Bound Program began on October 4th.
+Our 2015-2016 Upward Bound Program will commence on October 10th.
 It has been a very engaging and exciting academic year with new instructors and a new curriculum along with college prep workshops, partnerships with University of Pennsylvania student groups, and local college and university visits.